Story and Photos by John Sundsmo.

 IF YOU GO

-Yangtze (Cháng Jiāng): As the third longest river on the planet behind the Nile and the Amazon, the Yangtze River extends 3950 miles (6380 km) from headwaters on the Tibetan plateau to empty into the South China Sea near Singapore.
+Yangtze (Cháng Jiāng): As the third longest river on the planet behind the Nile and the Amazon, the Yangtze River extends 3950 miles (6380 km) from headwaters on the Tibetan plateau to empty into the South China Sea near Shanghai.
 The vast river valley is the site of human activity for more than 27,000 yrs. probably including precursor civilizations for Austronesian, Polynesian, Southeast Asian and Northeast Indian populations.

 The China Silk Roads: To familiarize ourselves, we made a visit to the Three Gorges Museum in Chongqing.
 Archeological evidence shows trade in the Yangtze valley dating back at least 12,000 yrs.
 Over the ages, trade goods flowed but with cultural contacts also came the flow of ideas, religions, philosophies and mathematics.
 The flow profoundly impacted Chinese civilization, as well as cultures in the Mediterranean, India and Persia.
 For instance, Buddhism from India flowed into the Yangtze River valley probably during the Han dynasty (100-200BC).
 In return, Chinese science, including fireworks and gunpowder, flowed West into Persia and the Mediterranean, with profound effects on European warfare.